 Which MBTI type is most likely to be a narcissist?

-No matter which MBTI type we talk about, usually the turbulent variants of any MBTI personality type are more likely to be narcissists, as those individuals have a tendency to be more unstable and unhappy with themselves and most turbulent personality types report feeling that they are not good enough.
+No matter which MBTI type we talk about, usually the turbulent variants of any MBTI personality type are more likely to be narcissists, as those individuals have a tendency to be more unstable and unhappy with themselves and most turbulent personality types, for example, ENFP-T, report feeling that they are not good enough.

 Additionally, ESTP has been considered one of the types that are very likely to be narcissistic, due to their talents related to people and their ability to manipulate people as well as their need to achieve great things.